Synchronous motor: Starting methods

-Above a certain size, synchronous motors are not self-starting motors.
-This property is due to the inertia of the rotor; it cannot instantly follow the rotation of the magnetic field of the stator.
-Since a synchronous motor produces no inherent average torque at standstill, it cannot accelerate to synchronous speed without some supplemental mechanism.
+Above a certain size, synchronous motors cannot self-start.
+This property is due to rotor inertia; it cannot instantly follow the rotation of the stator's magnetic field.
+Since a synchronous motor produces no inherent average torque at standstill, it cannot accelerate to synchronous speed without a supplemental mechanism.

-Large motors operating on commercial power frequency include a squirrel-cage induction winding which provides sufficient torque for acceleration and which also serves to damp oscillations in motor speed in operation.
-Once the rotor nears the synchronous speed, the field winding is excited, and the motor pulls into synchronization.
+Large motors operating on commercial power include a squirrel-cage induction winding that provides sufficient torque for acceleration and also serves to damp motor speed oscillations.
+Once the rotor nears the synchronous speed, the field winding becomes excited and the motor pulls into synchronization.
 Very large motor systems may include a "pony" motor that accelerates the unloaded synchronous machine before load is applied.
-Motors that are electronically controlled can be accelerated from zero speed by changing the frequency of the stator current.
+Electronically controlled motors can be accelerated from zero speed by changing the frequency of the stator current.

-Very small synchronous motors are commonly used in line-powered electric mechanical clocks or timers that use the power line frequency to run the gear mechanism at the correct speed.
-Such small synchronous motors are able to start without assistance if the moment of inertia of the rotor and its mechanical load is sufficiently small [because the motor] will be accelerated from slip speed up to synchronous speed during an accelerating half cycle of the reluctance torque."
-Single-phase synchronous motors such as in electric wall clocks can freely rotate in either direction unlike a shaded-pole type.
-See Shaded-pole synchronous motor for how consistent starting direction is obtained.
+Small synchronous motors are commonly used in line-powered electric mechanical clocks or timers that use the power line frequency to run the gear mechanism at the correct speed.
+Such small synchronous motors are able to start without assistance if the moment of inertia of the rotor and its mechanical load are sufficiently small.
+The motor accelerates from slip speed to synchronous speed during an accelerating half cycle of the reluctance torque.
+Single-phase synchronous motors such as in electric wall clocks can freely rotate in either direction, unlike a shaded-pole type.

-The operational economics is an important parameter to address different motor starting methods.
-Accordingly, the excitation of the rotor is a possible way to solve the motor starting issue.
-In addition, modern proposed starting methods for large synchronous machines include repetitive polarity inversion of the rotor poles during startup.
+Costs are an important parameter for starters.
+Rotor excitation is a possible way to resolve the issue.
+In addition, starting methods for large synchronous machines include repetitive polarity inversion of the rotor poles during startup.